adlnet/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 **Type:** string

-**Details:** Specifies whether the triggered event originated in the browser or on the server.
+**Details:** Specifies the source of the interaction that triggered the event.
 The values in this field are:

 * 'browser'
 * 'server'
 * 'task'
+* 'mobile'

+**History**: Updated 10 Oct 2014 to identify events emitted from mobile devices.

 =====================
 ``event_type`` Field